selamde/Face_Recognition_System_For_Legal-Force/README.md

-=> After the inserting your photo to the folder, when the system finds a match it will take photo in the red region and store it in criminal_face folder # Face_recognition_system_for_legalForce
+=> After inserting your photo to the folder, when the system finds a match it will take photo in the red region and store it in criminal_face folder # Face_recognition_system_for_legalForce